TanayyyS/CODSOFT/codsoft_task2/README.md

 Project Structure:

-This folder contains a README file, the calculator.py script, and an output screenshot showcasing sample operations.
+This folder contains a README file, the calculator.py script, and an output file showcasing sample operations.

 Input/Output Example: